SpookyUmi/100-days-of-code/log.md

 **Thoughts**: I feel satisfied and happy of this challenge's result.
 I worked hard on it and it allowed me to train my HTML and CSS skills.
 I'm still learning CSSgrid but I already used some of its properties.

 **Link to work:** [The Challenge](https://url-shortening-frontend-mentor-without-js.netlify.app/)

+### Day 05: April 22, 2020

+**Today's Progress**: Jumped right into a new Frontend Mentor challenge just to practice with a CSS framework : Bootstrap.
+I also continue my JS course.

+**Thoughts**: I must say that I'm not a huge fan of Bootstrap, I find it really limited, but it's necessary to know how to work with such a famous tool.

+### Day 06: April 23, 2020

+**Today's Progress**: Pursuing my Frontend Mentor challenge with bootstrap and struggling hard with it...
+CSS vanilla miss me !
+Also pursuing my JS course and love it !
+I reached module #4 of Wes Bos' course, which introduces the DOM.

+**Thoughts**: I'm happy to learn JS and I'm starting to see all the possibilities that this language offers.